lsst-sqre/documenteer/docs/index.rst

          conda install documenteer

-      To use Documenteer's configurations for :doc:`specific Rubin documentation use cases </project-guides/index>`, you'll need to install Documenteer with specific "extras" to bring in the necessary dependencies.
+      To use Documenteer's configurations for specific Rubin documentation use cases, you'll need to install Documenteer with specific "extras" to bring in the necessary dependencies.

       To install Documenteer for technote projects: